 What is Not Included in the Price

-Day 1: Portsmouth –Bilbao (Brittany Ferries 0 miles)
+Day 1: Portsmouth – Bilbao/Santander (Brittany Ferries 0 miles)

 A trip down to Portsmouth to catch our ferry for the trip across the Bay of Biscay.
-You will have approx 24 hrs to relax, have a few beers, look for whales in the Bay of Biscay, get some sleep and generally chill out before reaching the port of Bilbao.
+You will have approx 30 hrs to relax, have a few beers, look for whales in the Bay of Biscay, get some sleep and generally chill out before reaching the north Spanish coast.
 The ferries are excellent - everyone will have a cabin with shower.
-In the evening, there is plenty of entertainment including live cabaret, recent films in the cinema, bars etc. It is a great way of everyone getting to know each other particularly during the bar quiz which we have never failed to win!!
+In the evening, there is plenty of entertainment including live cabaret, recent films in the cinema, bars etc. It is a great way for everyone to get to know each other.

 Off the ferry in the morning and then due South over the beautiful Cantabria mountains towards Madrid.
 This is an easy day on fabulous roads which will give us time to get back into riding a bike after the winter months (fair weather riders!!).
 Our destination for the day will be Segovia in the foothills of the Guadarrama mountains, North of Madrid.
 This fortified city is a ‘World Heritage Site’ with many historic landmarks including one of the world's best preserved Roman aqueducts and the fairytale-like Alcazar castle where Queen Isabel promised Christopher Columbus the funds to discover the New World.
 Segovia is a beautiful town and we know some great bars!!